wp-plugins/x-forms-express/readme.txt

 = Create professional forms real fast, real easy! = **X Forms** is a **high quality** and simple to use **form creator**.
-If you have a need to create and customize good looking forms on your WordPress website, **X Forms is the answer**!
+If you have a need to create and customize good looking forms on your WordPress website, look no further...**X Forms is the answer**!